There’s something for everyone in Boston and Cambridge, and a (reasonably priced) bus to get you there.

 Wellesley is a beautiful campus, but being from a city myself, I can get stir crazy quite easily - so the transportation Wellesley provides into Boston is crucial for maintaining my sanity during midterms week.
 I've been going into Boston at least once a week since my first week at Wellesley.
 Don't get me wrong - I absolutely love Swelles and there are many things to do here, but Boston is a great mini-vacation from life here.
 Usually I take shorter trips in to have a meal, often on Friday evening after I get off work, or longer trips to explore a favorite neighborhood or find a cafe to study in.
 Some of my favorite excursions include:

-- Visiting the Isabella Stewart Gardener museum! (pictured above) It's within walking distance from the MFA and is a much-underrated museum.
-The museum used to be the home of Ms. Gardener and it is incredible anyone ever lived surrounded by so many beautiful things.
+- Visiting the Isabella Stewart Gardner museum! (pictured above) It's within walking distance from the MFA and is a much-underrated museum.
+The museum used to be the home of Ms. Gardner and it is incredible anyone ever lived surrounded by so many beautiful things.
 It is also the site of the biggest museum robbery in history, and you can still see where the stolen paintings would have hung.

 - The best first date I ever went on was at Trident Cafe.
 They make the most delicious sandwiches I have ever had.
 My personal favorite is the Avocado and Havarti Melt.
 It's like heaven on a slice of bread!